-Crypto Cross Chain Market Making Playbook
+Understanding Cross Chain Market Making

 Crypto cross chain market making quotes liquidity across multiple chains and venues while balancing inventory and transfer latency.
 Firms capture spreads others miss by being first to arbitrage across ecosystems.
 It works when bridges, routing engines, and treasury sweeps move inventory without bottlenecks.